mtingers/hashedml/README.md

 * `HashedML.generate(X, nwords=100)` -- Run generation 100 times
 * `HashedML.generate(X, stm=True)` -- Use short-term memory logic to try to keep
     on topic.
-* `HashedML.generate(X, seperator=' ')` -- Inspect generated items and make sure
+* `HashedML.generate(X, separator=' ')` -- Inspect generated items and make sure
     it ends with this separator.
+An example would be if input text data stripped out spaces (e.g. output could be `Hello,world.Nospaces` or with separator specified: `Hello, world.
+No spaces`)